The Airline with Heart

 The 2010s were a critical period of technological modernization for Southwest, including several updates to the Company's mobile app and digital experience.

 In 2020, the airline industry was dealt a huge blow by the COVID-19 global pandemic.
 And while the public health and economic effects of the pandemic wear on, Southwest remains committed to Customer comfort.
 In spring of 2020, the Southwest Promise was introduced, outlining actions the Company has taken to support the well-being of Employees and Customers.
 As Southwest continues to evaluate policies in an ever-changing environment, one thing remains constant: Southwest's Heart.

 That Heart is also growing!
-Since March 2020, Southwest has announced or launched service to 18 new cities to connect Customers to what’s important in their lives.
+In 2020 and 2021, Southwest launched service to 18 new cities to connect Customers to what's important in their lives.

 by the numbers

 Throughout the 2010s, Southwest experienced an exciting period of growth.
 But, as Founder Herb Kelleher always advised, it's critical to prepare in good times for the bad times.
 When the worldwide COVID-19 pandemic hit in 2020, Southwest was prepared to face the unprecedented challenges.